Sustainable Living Center Oregon

 The EMP radiation frequencies are very high frequencies that are of concern up into the microwave region for electronic device damage.
 If one uses the frequency of a microwave oven (2.4 GHz) for example, the wavelength is just under 5 inches.
 Half of that wavelength is 2.5 inches.
 The holes in typical screening material should be less than that to reduce the effect of those frequencies).

-It appears that ordinary Expanded Metal would be better the Chicken Wire better protection, while solid metal is obvious the best.
+It appears that ordinary Expanded Metal would be better the Chicken Wire better protection, while solid metal is obviously the best.